+86 1510-529-7925 [email protected]

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review

-The first thing that you should know about this camera is that it is a semi-automatic camera.
-You set the ISO and aperture on the camera and the camera will meter the scene and set the correct shutter speed.
-This can be scary with a new camera and you have no idea if the camera meter works correctly but luckily for me, it worked really well.
-The camera does not set shutter speeds like a traditional SLR camera as it is a step-less electronic leaf shutter.
-So instead of using the traditional shutter speeds such as 1, 1/2, 1/4, 1/8, 1/15, 1/30, 1/60, 1/125, 1/250, 1/500, the camera can set any shutter speed to meter the scene correctly.
+The first thing you should know about this camera is that it is a semi-automatic camera.
+You set the ISO and aperture on the camera, and the camera will meter the scene and set the correct shutter speed.
+This can be scary with a new camera when you have no idea if the camera meter works correctly, but luckily for me, it worked really well.
+The camera does not set shutter speeds like a traditional SLR camera as it has a stepless electronic leaf shutter.
+So instead of using traditional shutter speeds such as 1, 1/2, 1/4, 1/8, 1/15, 1/30, 1/60, 1/125, 1/250, 1/500, the camera can set any shutter speed to meter the scene correctly.
 So you could easily have a shutter speed of 1/75 or 1/236.
-Unfortunately, the camera does not display the shutter speed except for some colored arrows so you really have to trust the camera’s meter system.
+Unfortunately, the camera does not display the shutter speed except for some colored arrows, so you really have to trust the camera’s meter system.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review